smcabrera/smcabrera.github.io/_posts/2014-6-20-remote-pairing-tools.md

   screen sharing that doesn't involve the console.

 I'll have to find other solutions for when tmux isn't an option (screen sharing for when we want to look at what something looks like in a browser for instance) but I think that most of the time some kind of a tmux session solution is going to be the way to go (the prag programmers book also talks about different ways to do this).

-### How it works
-Basically you can set up a remote server and then you both connect to it via ssh.
-There's a pretty detailed description of the process [here](http://www.zeespencer.com/articles/building-a-remote-pairing-setup/) using prgmr.com.
-There's this whole involved process for setting up your users, which he describes.
-There's a description of something similar in the book from a book on the topic from the [Pragmatic Bookshelf](http://pragprog.com/book/jkrp/remote-pairing).

 ### A Simpler Solution: tmate